sharife/goldenthread-v2/site/content/productions/no-summary-2024.md

 date: 2024-01-24T04:39:48.405Z
 start: 2024-05-24T03:39:48.417Z
 end: 2024-06-14T03:39:48.426Z
+heading: Conversations with Artists Who Don't Fit in a Box
 description: Now entering its fifth consecutive year, our digital conversation series No Summary will feature conversations with theatre companies in Palestine.